Meet Bela Gaytan, M.Ed.

 Image description: Bela stands outside Kasbah Aït Ben-Haddou, in the Ouarzazate province of Southern Morocco.
 She is a light-skinned Latina with short, black, curly hair, wearing a baggy pantsuit.
 She is surrounded by a clay wall and buildings, as well as palm tress.

-I have two amazing kids that mean the absolute world to me.
+I have two amazing adult kids that mean the absolute world to me.
 I know everyone says that about their offspring, but mine are pretty rad!
-My daughter lives in Boston and attends Boston University, pursuing her Master’s of Fine Arts in Film and Television Studies.
-My son lives at home and is in community college, working towards a degree in Athletic Training.
-I also have two cats, my indoor “daughter” Liylu and a feral cat turned “porch-kitty” named Ash-hole.
+My daughter graduated with her Master of Fine Arts in Film and Television Studies from Boston University.
+My son is working towards a degree in Athletic Training.
+I also have two cats: Liylu and Ash-hole.
 Bonus nerd points if you can figure out where the name Liylu comes from… and I’ll pat myself on the back if I made you laugh out loud imagining me calling out the second cat’s name.

-Instead of simply sharing a logo of my alma mater or our beloved mascot, Sage the Night Owl, I thought I’d share my happy face as I achieved my goals of being a first-generation college graduate and the first in my immediate family to obtain a graduate degree!
+Instead of simply sharing text, I’m sharing my happy face as I achieved my goals of being a first-generation college graduate and the first in my immediate family to obtain a graduate degree!

 - I have explored eight countries (one for less than 24 hours, but hey – I think that still counts) on three continents, eight UNESCO World Heritage sites, and one disputed territory surrounded by hidden land mines.

 - I was chosen to participate in Grow With Google’s Developer Challenge and went on as one of the top performers chosen to continue with their Front End Developer program.
 Google Developers even featured my story of perseverance on their blog!